AgnitumuS/ubjs/tutorials/migrations.md

 **is fails** (neither generateDDL nor ub-migrate nor any `_mirgate` script are not executed).

 On the adminUI interface two shortcuts are added `Administrator->Migrations->Applied files` and `Administrator->Migrations->Models versions`.
-Use it to see al applied migration files and models versions on the moment of last success migration.
+Use it to see all applied migration files and models versions on the moment of last success migration.

 ## Migration hooks